 There are other components to consider, too.

-A keen photographer, for instance, would surely benefit more from having a better monitor than making Lightroom run a little quicker.
-A web developer might become more productive with a second monitor, as could a writer with a mechanical keyboard.
+A keen photographer, for instance, would surely benefit more from having a better monitor than from making Lightroom run a little quicker.
+Equally, a writer could become more productive with a mechanical keyboard.